jshreyans/frontend-101-sheets/instruction-set-01.md

 # Instruction Set 01
 ## Setup your repository

-* Create a GitHub repository under you account with the name `frontend-101`.
+* Create a GitHub repository under your account with the name `frontend-101`.
 * While creating the repo, initialise it with a README file.
 You will see the option when creating the repo as in the image below:

 ![](./ss/readme.png)